-- Watts chose to represent men that he thought made or marred their country and he confessed to Cecil Rhodes, 'I'm not sure myself which you are doing'. - Rossetti was uncertain about this portrait, he looks melancholy, he is 43 and had started to take chloral with whisky to sleep - By this time Watts and Rossetti were established artists but Watts was the better known - Watts was a self-confessed workaholic, painting from dawn to dusk and only stopping for health reasons - Watts was described as England's Michelangelo. - Rossetti was known as a poet but little known as a painter as he rarely exhibited, he sold directly to his patrons - Watts was a pioneer of the Symbolist movement.
+- Watts chose to represent men that he thought made or marred their country and he confessed to Cecil Rhodes, 'I'm not sure myself which you are doing'.
+Rhodes was an ardent believer in British colonialism and Rhodesia was named after him. - Rossetti was uncertain about this portrait, he looks melancholy, he is 43 and had started to take chloral with whisky to sleep - By this time Watts and Rossetti were established artists but Watts was the better known - Watts was a self-confessed workaholic, painting from dawn to dusk and only stopping for health reasons - Watts was described as England's Michelangelo. - Rossetti was known as a poet but little known as a painter as he rarely exhibited, he sold directly to his patrons - Watts was a pioneer of the Symbolist movement.

 Key point: Rossetti was captured by Watts.
-He was unconventional but a sincere and revolutionary artist minor poet called Robert Buchanan for writing 'fleshly' poetry.
+He was unconventional but a sincere and revolutionary artist accentuated his depression and paranoia.
+This was the year that Rossetti was attacked by a minor poet called Robert Buchanan for writing 'fleshly' poetry.
 He defended the attack but it changed him completely and he suffered a mental breakdown the following year complete with hallucinations and accusing voices.
 He attempted suicide but gradually recovered and was able to paint again.
 He died of kidney failure in 1882.